 and/or,

-• physical spaces to increase libraries' potential for transformation, reconfiguring and refurbishing spaces to make them more flexible, safer, with greater commercial potential, more accessible, or more environmentally sustainable.
+• physical spaces to increase libraries' potential for transformation, reconfiguring and refurbishing spaces to make them safer, more flexible, more accessible or more environmentally sustainable, or to give them greater commercial potential.

 Good luck with your projects and applications.